Dick Cleveland: Ohio State

 After graduating Punahou in 1947, where he also was on the school's Golf Team, Cleveland served in the Army while weight training for a year with athlete Moki Kealoha at the Schofield Barracks army base in Honolulu.
-He attended University of Hawaii for a year where he continued to be coached by Soichi Sakamoto.
+He also swam competitively for the Army.
+He attended University of Hawaiʻi at Mānoa for a year where he continued to be coached by Soichi Sakamoto.
 He then transferred to Ohio State University, where he swam for the Ohio State Buckeyes swimming and diving team in National Collegiate Athletic Association (NCAA).
-While managed by Hall of Fame Coach Mike Peppe at Ohio State, Cleveland’s achievements grew.
+While managed by Hall of Fame Coach Mike Peppe at Ohio State, Cleveland's achievements grew.
 He captured four NCAA national titles including the 50-yard freestyle in 1952, three Big Ten Conference titles, and was a six-time AAU First Team All-American.

 A short distance freestyle specialist, Cleveland held four world records at the same time during the 1950s.
 These included the 100-yard freestyle, the 75-yard freestyle, the 400-meter relay, and the 100-meter freestyle.
 In his career, he held ten American records.
 An army friend suggested he train with weights, and it improved his swimming career as a sprinter.
 He lifted weights under the training regiment of Moki Kealoha, an accomplished athlete.